Kodular/Documentation/docs/guides/monetization.md

 !!! warning
     Make sure you no longer hold a Google Ad Manager account.
 If so, ask to create a new one.

-Once all the process has been completed, **your account will be ready to show ads**.
+Once all of the processes have been completed, **your account will be ready to show ads**.

 ![Approved Account](/assets/images/guides/monetization/approved.png)